yli3/RepData_PeerAssessment1/PA1_template.md

 In all, there are `17568` observations in the dataset.

-First, let's clean this data by addressing an oddity in its format.
-The interval identifier is in *approximately* `%H%M` form, but the hour number is omitted when it is zero, and the minute number has no leading zeroes in the first hour.
+First, we do some basic data cleaning by addressing an oddity in its format.
+The interval identifier is effectively treated as base 60, using only base 10 digits.
 It's not readily dealt with by any standard R functions, and, if taken as a numeric axis, poses the problem of not all intervals being equal, as illustrated below:

 ```r